Code-Institute-Submissions/hameederrawi-IFDM-Project/README.md

 A Carousel displaying featured products, with "left-right" controls to change images.
 A Hover sweep down change color effect to menu items.
 A Hover zoom effect to the products images.
+A tooltip title that will appear on mouse hover over products pictures displaying the product catalogue ID.
 A Hover sweep down change color effect to the social network and download links.
+Social media icons change to respective color upon hover.
 A google map in the contact page set at zoom level 5 which will change to zoom level 13 after form submission displaying two map markers with the business name (Reality decor) marking the two locations of the business.
 A form validation javascript functions validating the following: